scloud19/SECipedia/Mongo University/MongoDB for DBAs/Week Seven/mongo_db_week7.md

 				Access a specific db
 				read/write or readOnly

+				Write permissions
+					Also allow you to create an index

 		Roles
 			The localhost exception
 				This exception (on this connection) only allows for the creation of the first user on the admin DB